jingwen-z/jingwen-z.github.io/about.md

 permalink: /about/
 ---

-Junior data scientist at Franprix.
+Data scientist in retailing.
 Solid knowledge of statistics and economics.
 Extremely interested in Data Science and Machine Learning.
 Participating online courses and reading books are my principal approaches to strengthen my knowledge.